EvieHarv/Macropad/RazerColour/README.md

 # RazerColor - A basic scripting language for chroma interfacing

 Simply call the lightpack you wish to use by running `RazerColour.exe [lightpack location or name]`.
+(Must have `.rzl` file extension.)

 For some examples of how to use, see `/ExampleLightpacks/`.
-Scripts must be placed into `C:\ProgramData\ZRazer\Lightpacks`, or lightpack location specified during application call.
+Scripts must be placed into `C:\ProgramData\ZRazer\Lightpacks`, or absolute location specified during application call.

 General structure is